OpenJAC/JAC.jl/README.md

 * [Energies and Einstein coefficients for Fe X](tutorials/06-compute-Fe-X-spectrum.ipynb)
 * [Computation of K-LL Auger rates of atomic neon](tutorials/07-compute-Ne-KLL-Auger-spectrum.ipynb)
 * Several other tutorials are available, and this list will be extended with the further development of JAC.

+## Current limitations of JAC

+Although JAC has been designed for all atoms and ions across the periodic table, a number of limitations
+occur:
+* All self-consistent-field computations are based on a local potential (e.g. core-Hartree, Kohn-Sham, Dirac-Hartree-Slater, ...) that can be controlled by the user.